ericallam/docrails/guides/source/caching_with_rails.md

 ### Shared Partial Caching

-It is possible to share partials and associated caching between files with different mime types.
+It is possible to share partials and associated caching between files with different MIME types.
 For example shared partial caching allows template writers to share a partial between HTML and JavaScript files.
-When templates are collected in the template resolver file paths they only include the template language extension and not the mime type.
-Because of this templates can be used for multiple mime types.
+When templates are collected in the template resolver file paths they only include the template language extension and not the MIME type.
+Because of this templates can be used for multiple MIME types.
 Both HTML and JavaScript requests will respond to the following code:

 ```ruby
 render(partial: 'hotels/hotel', collection: @hotels, cached: true)